wisnuaji99/mb1313600022/README.md

 ### 1313617032 (Hafizhun Alim)
 I want to create an app that can tell its user about nutritional values of foods

+### 1313617006 (Farid Wujdi Mubarok)
+I want to create an app that can read iqra and daily dua.